 '''

-SolverFactory('gdpopt').solve(model)
+SolverFactory('gdpopt.loa').solve(model)

 '''

-Note: By default, GDPopt uses the GDPopt-LOA strategy.
-Other strategies may be used by specifying the strategy argument during solve().
+In the above examples, GDPopt uses the GDPopt-LOA algorithm.
+Other algorithms may be used by specifying them in the algorithm argument when using the generic solver or by instantiating the algorithm-specific GDPopt solvers.
 All GDPopt options are listed below.